maximilianoescribano/Automation-Framework/README.md

 # Automation-Framework
-This is a basic automation framework in C# with out gherking
+This is a basic automation framework in C# with out gherkin